Library Access for Remote Learning Period

 - RaptorSearchnew window: search for articles by title, author, or subject to view what the library already has in our collection.

 - Journals by Title or Subjectnew window: if you are looking for a specific publication, use this list to see if the library has access to it.
-Note that we cannot place entire issues of a periodical on reserve.

 - Interlibrary Loan: if the library doesn't have access to an article you'd like to use for your course, you can request that we get it from another institution.